microsoft/m365-renovate-config/README.md

 - [`newConfigWarningIssue`](#newconfigwarningissue): Create a new issue every time there's a config warning (not supported for Azure DevOps)
 - [`dependencyDashboardMajor`](#dependencydashboardmajor): Require dependency dashboard approval for major upgrades (not supported for Azure DevOps)

-Overrides for dependency types:

-- For `devDependencies`: Use "devDependencies" in commit messages (instead of the default "dependencies") to be clearer about what is being modified
-- For `dependencies`: set [`rangeStrategy: "bump"`](https://docs.renovatebot.com/configuration-options/#rangestrategy) to replace the semver range even if the new version is in range (instead of just updating the lockfile), e.g. `"foo": "^1.1.0"` is changed to `"foo": "^1.2.0"`.
-This is because minor dependency versions may introduce new APIs, and if a library starts using those APIs without updating the dep's semver range, it could break consumers.

 Other settings:

 - PR limits (`prHourlyLimit` and `prConcurrentLimit`): Prevent Renovate from creating an overwhelming number of PRs all at once.
 It's _highly encouraged_ to adjust these in your repo to fit your team's needs!
 - `printConfig`: Log the final resolved config to make debugging easier
 - `timezone`: Run schedules relative to Pacific time, since many M365 repos are based in that time zone.
 See the [time zone list](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) for other options.
 - `vulnerabilityAlerts`: Enable PRs to address security vulnerabilities.
 Note that this **only** works for GitHub and currently is **only** able to update direct dependencies (except in repos using `npm` 6 or older).
+- For `devDependencies`: Use "devDependencies" in commit messages (instead of the default "dependencies") to be clearer about what is being modified
 <!-- end extra content -->

 ---